By caid4315|2021-05-31T02:43:26+00:00January 18th, 2021|Blog|

 Thin Hub-centric Ring Wheel Spacers

-Some cars come with Constant Velocity (CV) Axle Shafts (for example Mercedes-Benz W221 S550).
-For a perfect suitable installing as well as elimination of vibration, BONOSS forged lightweight plus wheel spacers are made with a thin hub-centric design.
+Some car models’ vehicle hub height may not fit the common hub-centric spacers (for example Mercedes-Benz W221 S550).
+For a perfect suitable installing as well as the elimination of vibration, BONOSS forged lightweight plus wheel spacers are made with a thin hub-centric design.
 They are undergone CNC 0.02mm tolerance machining to ensure the snug connection between the axle hub and the wheel.
-It is always simple work to put spacers on, but you should be aware that nobody can make it perfect at the first time.
+It is always simple to put spacers on, but you should be aware that nobody can make it perfect the first time.
 When you meet the problem that it is hard to slide the spacer into the axle hub, you can turn the spacer to another side, then align the axle, slide in, spin the spacer to polish the center ring of the spacer to make it smooth.
 Then, install again, you will find it become easier.